By Denise Salmon

-This spice is truly special, without it our meals would not be as nice.
+This spice is perhaps the flagship of Jamaican spices - surely the most demanded.
 So when you want to add some flavor to your meats ask for some Jamaican Pimento.

-The nutmeg tree is still being grown here and there has been some recent research carried out on it's chemistry that shows great potential.
+The nutmeg tree is still being grown here and there has been some recent research carried out on it's chemistry that shows immense potential.

-It is the seed of the Myristica fragrans and the red or golden aril covering the seed is called mace, known for it’s many health benefits around the world the nutmeg has been quite popular.
+It is the seed of the Myristica fragrans and the red or golden aril covering the seed is called mace.

 The nutmeg has been used as a type of brain tonic, because it can effectively stimulate the brain so that fatigue, anxiety , depression and stress is eliminated.
-Nutmeg can also improve your concentration so you can be able to focus on your work, so it is good for students.
+Nutmeg can also improve your concentration so you can be able to focus on your work, great for students!

-It has been used for pain relief as nutmeg oil can be applied to the aching area.
-As nutmeg is also a sedative and it also a wonderful treatment for insomnia, indigestion and all those abdominal related problems like constipation, bloating , diarrhea and more, it can be used to remove excess gas from the intestines.
+It has also been used for pain relief as the nutmeg oil can be applied to directly to the aching area.
+A sedative, it can be an effective treatment for insomnia, indigestion and all those abdominal related problems like constipation, bloating , diarrhea and more.
+It can be used to remove excess gas from the intestines.

-Nutmeg can also be used in the treatment of bad breath or halitosis as it will help to reduce the bacteria in the mouth as it has antibacterial properties as well.
+Nutmeg is also used in the treatment of bad breath or halitosis as it helps to reduce the bacteria in the mouth - it has antibacterial properties as well.
 It can also be used in the treatment of toothache and gum problems.

 Nutmeg is also good for the skin.
 A glass of warm milk with a little nutmeg or cinnamon sprinkled on top can do wonders at bedtime.

 Cinnamon is another of the excellent Jamaican spices.
-It is made from the inner bark of several trees from the genus cinnamon.
+It is made from the inner bark from the genus cinnamon.
 It is used in our spice buns, porridge, puddings and cakes.

-Extracts from the bark of trees has been used as medicine by many people in the old days.
-Even the leaves of the tree has the flavor and before you start the ingredients for your porridge you could put some cinnamon leaves in the water before it start boiling.
+The leaves of the tree has equal flavor, so before you start the ingredients for your porridge, put some cinnamon leaves in the water before it start boiling.

 Bartenders in Jamaica sometimes give a cinnamon stick to patrons to stir their drink.
-These sticks comes from the bark of the cinnamon tree that is harvested twice per year in the rainy season it is stripped and put to dry.
+These sticks comes from the bark of the cinnamon tree that is harvested twice per year in the rainy season.
+It is usually stripped and put to dry.

-Those are just a few of the many spices of Jamaica or rather - Jamaican spices :-)
+Those are just a few of the many spices of Jamaica; I say the most popular ones.